maxdavid/cpat-spring2013/ASSIGNMENTS.md

   * Wikipedia of the paper proven wrong: [Growth in a Time of Debt](http://www.peri.umass.edu/fileadmin/pdf/working_papers/working_papers_301-350/WP322.pdf), R & R
  * You might want to start by watching the [Real News video](http://www.youtube.com/watch?v=tKs7Ncdizfk) and Stephen Colbert Video [interview1](http://www.colbertnation.com/the-colbert-report-videos/425748/april-23-2013/austerity-s-spreadsheet-error) and [interview2](http://www.colbertnation.com/the-colbert-report-videos/425749/april-23-2013/austerity-s-spreadsheet-error---thomas-herndon)  with Herndon.
 Please come prepared with questions you might have for him about his paper, his time at Evergreen, graduate school etc.

 * **1-3**  – Last Seminar of the quarter.
 Seminar Portfolio’s (with your final 2-3 page paper – a synthesis of several readings and/or lectures OR a rewrite of one of your papers).
-Please read (or reread) the sections from Weizenbaum’s Computer Power and Human Reason.  link to be posted asap
+Please read (or reread) the [sections from Weizenbaum’s Computer Power and Human Reason](http://blogs.evergreen.edu/cpat/files/2013/05/Computer-Power-and-Human-Reason.pdf).

 ##### Tuesday